ska-telescope/ska-src-maltopuft-frontend/docs/src/pages/user-guide/overview.rst

    Diagnostic subplots are displayed while hovering over candidates.

 These plots suggest that the candidate is a true single pulse, such that the candidate can be labelled as a single pulse or known source.
-In this particular case, the candidate is located in the same patch of sky and the same DM as the known pulsar ``B0628-28``, suggesting that the candidate is a known source.
+In this particular case, the candidate is located in the same patch of sky and has the same DM as the known pulsar ``PSR B0628-28``, suggesting that the candidate is a known source.

 .. note::

     An explanation of how to use diagnostic subplots to make classification decisions is out of scope for this overview.

-The dashed horizontal line (constant DM) on the chart is a *known source* (in the example screenshot above, the pulsar ``B0628-28``).
+The dashed horizontal line (constant DM) on the chart is a *known source* (in the example screenshot above, the pulsar ``PSR B0628-28``).
 Known sources are retrieved if they fall in a cone with radius 1 degree around the centre of the observation.
 Overlaying known sources assists with identifying whether pulses may have been emitted by a known or unknown source.